 Student Code of Conduct (PDF)

-Gwynedd Mercy University is committed to providing a living and learning community that promotes the health and safety of all members through our educational processes and in sustaining a climate conducive to personal growth and development.
-The wellness of Gwynedd Mercy University students is of primary concern.
-To this end, the Good Samaritan Policy has been developed to reduce the harmful effects caused by alcohol and other related drugs.
-When students decide to drink, the University expects they do so in a responsible and legal manner.
-However, the University recognizes that there may be times when students may experience severe intoxication or serious injury relating to alcohol and/or other related drug use.
+Gwynedd Mercy University is committed to providing a living/learning community that employs educational processes to promote the health and safety of all students and sustain a climate conducive to their personal growth and development.
+Student wellness is of primary concern.
+Therefore, the Medical Amnesty Policy has been developed to reduce harmful alcohol and other related drug effects.
+When students decide to drink or engage in drug use, the University expects that they do so in a responsible and legal manner.
+However, the University recognizes that there may be times when students experience severe intoxication or serious injury relating to alcohol, cannabis, and/or other drug use.
 Under those circumstances, Gwynedd Mercy University expects students to call for medical assistance.
 The University is committed to ensuring that all situations are handled with competence and compassion and prioritize safety over policy violation.

 Ok, so now that you know the laws and campus policies, lets talk about what you can do in your planning to set yourself up for safety and success!